shubhamgoel2525/nvim-dotfiles/README.md

 # dotfiles for neovim

-While these files are agnostic to any programming language, however, this setup is mainly geared towards web development and JS/TS dev.
+While these files are agnostic to the programming language, however, this setup is mainly geared towards web development and JS/TS dev.
 Feel free to extend it for your preferred programming language.

 This setup builds on top of [this setup](https://dev.to/craftzdog/my-neovim-setup-for-react-typescript-tailwind-css-etc-58fb).